Lars Vaular: Solo career

 Vaular has worked with various artists like Tungtvann, Side Brok, Jan Eggum, Myra, Fjorden Baby!, Röyksopp and John Olav Nilsen & Gjengen.

 Personal life

 Lars Vaular was criticized for the controversial track "Kem skjøt Siv Jensen" ("Who Shot Siv Jensen") about the Norwegian politician Siv Jensen, leader of the populist Progress Party.
-This "violence" label has followed him in many comments in social media, although he claims the song was about how people easily fooled by headlines they read.
+This "violence" label has followed him in many comments in social media, although he claims the song was about how people were easily fooled by the headlines they read.

 Lars Vaular is the cousin of Sondre Lerche.